Try Hubstaff for 14 days

-How do you prevent your project from deviating, or worse, failing altogether?
+How do you prevent your project from deviating or failing altogether?

-The answer is to identify KPIs that will keep your projects on track from the beginning.
+The answer is to identify KPIs that will keep your projects on track.

 KPIs, or key performance indicators, use data to measure the factors that make a project successful.
-They help pinpoint how work is progressing and show areas of weakness in your process.
+They help pinpoint work progress and show areas of weakness in your process.
 They’re a great way to uncover areas that could lead to failure and to make corrections before it’s too late.
-Unlike subjective project indicators, KPIs use quantitative data to determine the health of your projects.
+Unlike subjective project indicators, a key performance indicator uses quantitative data to determine the health of your projects.

 Before we discuss some common KPIs, let’s look at project success metrics and how they differ.

-KPIs are clear cut indicators of how a project is going that are set and agreed upon prior to the project start.
-Metrics also measure progress, although they’re less important indicators.
-So, while all KPIs are metrics, only the most important metrics are KPIs.
+KPIs are clear-cut indicators of how a project is going that are set and agreed upon before the project starts.
+Metrics also measure progress, although they’re less essential indicators.
+So, while all KPIs are metrics, only the most critical metrics are KPIs.

-To maintain focus, use a limited number of KPIs to help you meet the project objective and create true indicators of success.
+To maintain focus, use a limited number of KPIs to help you meet the project objective and create accurate indicators of success.

-Data is crucial in determining a project’s success, which is why you should be looking at return on investment, productivity levels, cost performance, customer satisfaction, and more.
-It’s important to choose KPIs that you can measure with real data, and not assumptions.
+Data is crucial in determining a project’s success, so you should look at the return on investment, productivity levels, cost performance, customer satisfaction, and more.
+Choosing KPIs you can measure with accurate data and not assumptions is essential.

-These will help any team get on the same page and know what they’re working toward.
+These will help your entire team get on the same page and know what they’re working toward.

-To help you get started, check out these four main types of KPIs in project management.
+To help you get started, check out these main types of KPIs in project management.

 Budgets should be set at the beginning of your project.
-Unforeseen issues can arise throughout, and as a result, budgets may need to be modified or reallocated to support shifts within the project.
+Unforeseen issues can arise throughout, so budgets may need to be modified or reallocated to support shifts within the project.